fairlearn/fairlearn/docs/user_guide/datasets.rst

 While the dataset is widely used, it has significant ethical issues.

-As explained in :func:`sklearn.datasets.load_boston`, Harrison and Rubenfield developed the *B* under the assumption that racial self-segregation had a positive impact on house prices.
+As explained in :func:`sklearn.datasets.load_boston`, Harrison and Rubenfield developed the feature *B* under the assumption that racial self-segregation had a positive impact on house prices.

 *B* then is a measure of systemic racism, as it encodes racism as a factor in house pricing.